 Mohamed Sayed, M.D. joined New Vision Eye Center on July 6, 2020.

-He currently is in private practice in South Florida.
-Prior to accepting the position, he was an Assistant Professor of Ophthalmology at the prestigious Bascom Palmer Eye Institute.
+Prior to accepting the position, he was in private practice in South Florida, where he also served as an Assistant Professor of Ophthalmology at the prestigious Bascom Palmer Eye Institute.
 There, he trained residents and fellows in advanced techniques in glaucoma and cataract surgery.

 Dr. Sayed has completed fellowships in glaucoma as well as pediatric ophthalmology at Bascom Palmer and is one of a handful of surgeons in the country who are dual fellowship-trained in these sub-specialties.
 Additionally, he holds fellowships from the International Council of Ophthalmology, United Kingdom, and the Royal College of Surgeons, United Kingdom.